-As the October rolls around it is time to roll out the barrels… of fun!
+As the Autumn rolls around it is time to roll out the barrels… of fun!
 There are few functions we find more fantastic than a fabulous fall festival.

 However we discovered them, here are five of our favorites, plus a perfect bonus celebration… the Pumpkin Fest!